 For example, a convenience store may be part of a gas station, so customers can purchase goods while filling up their cars.
 It may be located along a busy road, in an urban area, near a train station, or another transportation hub.

 The type of goods you plan to sell will determine the best location to sell your goods.
-For example, grocery stores are best located in open areas where large trucks can deliver without creating traffic and where parking can be provided to allow customers to enter and exit the store easily.
+For example, if you plan on running a grocery store, it might be best located in open areas where large trucks can deliver without creating traffic and where parking can be provided to allow customers to enter and exit the store easily.

 If a wholesale company plans to sell goods, it should choose a central location with easy access to highways and major roads so that delivery trucks can travel throughout the area.
 Similarly, a wholesale business that plans to sell goods worldwide should preferably have its location near an airport or port.
 The purpose of this is to reduce costs related to logistics and shipping.